JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-in-a-cluster.md

   fsGroup: 1000
 ```

-In the _affinity_ section we define a `podAntiAffinity` to ensure that each Kubernetes _pod_ runs only one JATOS.
+The _affinity_ section defines a `podAntiAffinity` rule to ensure that each Kubernetes _pod_ runs only one instance of JATOS.

 ```yaml
 affinity: